ChengluJin/chenglujin.github.io/_publications/2017-cpsrsg-sync-trojan.md

 title: "Mitigating Synchronized Hardware Trojan Attacks in Smart Grids"
 collection: publications
 permalink: /publication/2017-cpsrsg-sync-trojan
-excerpt: 'This paper investigates how aging of the countermeasure to power side channel analysis will affect their effectiveness.'
+excerpt: '>This paper investigates the feasibility of synchronized hardware Trojan attacks in smart grids.
+Based on our categorization of possible synchronized hardware Trojans, we proposed efficient and effective solutions to isolate nodes in the smart grids to convert synchronized attacks to sporadic failures.'
 date: 2017-04-01
 venue: 'Workshop on Cyber-Physical Security and Resilience in Smart Grids (CPSR-SG@CPSWeek)'
 citation: 'C. Jin, L. Ren, X. Liu, P. Zhang, and M. van Dijk.
 (2017). &quot;Mitigating Synchronized Hardware Trojan Attacks in Smart Grids&quot; <i>Workshop on Cyber-Physical Security and Resilience in Smart Grids (CPSR-SG@CPSWeek)</i>. '